 Minor changes:

-• replacing an LPG tank with a new tank if the change in the maximum volume of LPG is less than 10 % of the previous volume and the tank location remains the same.
+- replacing an LPG tank with a new tank when the maximum amount of LPG increases by less than 10% compared to the previous one or decreases and the tank location remains the same.
 NB: A notification of change must be made if the change in the quantity of LPG affects the scope of the plant's operations.

 Tukes does not need to be notified of minor changes.
 The operation supervisor of the LPG plant ensures that the change is carried out in accordance with the relevant statutory requirements.